 Disclosure: For transparency, we are providing a notice that some links in this article may be affiliate links.
 We receive a small commission for purchases made through these links.
 All funds are used to keep Written From Travel running.

 Having only spent a day in Cambridge on a mini relaxed getaway, I experienced the full charm of this quaint city.
 Staying in an Airbnb only a 15 minute walk away from the University grounds during my visit added to an enhanced and more immersive experience.

-When anyone thinks of Cambridge I think it’s safe to say that Cambridge University is one of the first things to come to mind.
+When anyone thinks of Cambridge I think it’s safe to say that Cambridge University is one of the first things that comes to mind.
 Now, putting aside Academia, it was the architecture of this small and beautiful city, the many University buildings and courtyards, that really stood out.
 The detail, the old Harry Potter-esque architecture, the colours from the autumn leaves and the river quietly running through The Backs, collectively gave the city a touch of magic.
 Here are 5 things to do in Cambridge:

 The backs are a serene collection of green spaces lined by some of the University’s colleges and peacefully carved through by the River Cam.
 You can spend your time walking along the river bank and watching people punting.

 Taking a lazy stroll along a river bank is one of my favourite things to do, whether that be in Cambridge, London, or even San Antonio.
 Throughout the paths along the River Cam, you will find plenty of opportunities to go punting, by which you can access some parts you just won’t be able to by foot.

 There are a number of courtyards open to the public dotted around Cambridge.
 Many of the courtyards appear like backdrops plucked straight out from a movie scene – The Secret Garden and Harry Potter come to mind.
 These courtyards are part of the University and a lot of the time the surrounding buildings are used as student accommodation.
 Keep an eye out for little openings that you can duck into.